Ferry from Athens (Piraeus) to Milos

 Can I travel on the Athens (Piraeus) to Milos ferry with a car?

 Depending on the ferry company and type of vessel you’re traveling with, you can bring your vehicle to Milos.
-Make sure to book your tickets as early as possible since there might be limited availability.
+Make sure to book your tickets as early as possible, as there might be limited availability.

 Ferry companies are usually quite flexible regarding luggage size and weight.
 You can keep your luggage next to you or store your bags and suitcases in the designated luggage area on the ferry to Milos.